• Skip to primary navigation

 • Use a springform pan: This kind of pan allows you to easily remove the cheesecake from the pan without disturbing the crust or filling.

 • Dress it up: Once cheesecake has set, add whatever toppings you'd like!
-Fresh fruit was my garnish of choice, but a little whipped whipped cream or chocolate shavings would be nice alternatives, too.
+Fresh fruit was my garnish of choice, but a little whipped cream or chocolate shavings would be nice alternatives, too.

 • Cheesecake storage: This dessert will keep well in the refrigerator for about 5 days.
 Put it in a covered container so it doesn't absorb the smell of other foods in your refrigerator.
 You can even freeze it to enjoy later, though the texture will be a bit different.
 Let it come to room temperature before serving for softer mouthfeel.